-These apple-pumpkin muffins are filled with a pocket of apple butter.
-The simple glaze adds a punch of sweet flavor to the finished muffins.
-If you decided to make your own apple butter, use either Braeburn, Jonagold, McIntosh or Winesap.
+These apple-pumpkin muffins are filled with a pocket of dairy-free apple butter.
+The simple glaze tops off the finished muffins with a punch of sweet flavor.
+If you decide to make your own apple butter, use any of Braeburn, Jonagold, McIntosh or Winesap.
 These apples have a superior sweet-tart flavor and produce a smooth butter.
+Photo: Andrew Grinton

 Makes: 10 standard muffins